horga83/shellChatGPT/README.md

 Text completion with Curie model:

     chatgpt.sh -mtext-curie-001 "Hello there!
-What is your name?" chatgpt.sh -m1 "List biggest cities in the world"
+What is your name?" chatgpt.sh -m1 "List biggest cities in the world."

+_For better results,_ *set an instruction/system prompt*:

+    chatgpt.sh -m1 -S"You are an AI assistant."
+"List biggest cities in the world."

-Chat completion, set temperature:
+Chat completion, less verbose, and set temperature:

-    chatgpt.sh -cc -t0.7 "Hello there!
+    chatgpt.sh -ccv -t0.7 "Hello there!
 What is your name?"

 Text/chat completion, use visual editor instead of shell `read` or `vared` (reuse initial text from positional arguments):